 Signal Direction Clock Domain Description IN[9:0] Output SLOWCLK Parallel input data to the core.
 The width is programmable.
-LOCK Output (Optional) When DPA is enabled, this signal indicates that the DPA has achieved training lock and data can be passed.
-FIFO_EMPTY Output FIFOCLK (Optional) When the FIFO is enabled, this signal indicates that the FIFO is empty.
 INSLOWCLK Input - Parallel (slow) clock for RX.
 INFASTCLK Input - Serial (fast) clock for RX.
-FIFOCLK Input - (Optional) Core clock to read from the FIFO.
-FIFO_RD Input FIFOCLK (Optional) Enables FIFO to read.
-INRST Input FIFOCLK SLOWCLK (Optional) Asynchronous.
-Resets the FIFO and RX seriali.
-If the FIFO is enabled, it is relative to FIFOCLK; otherwise is relative to SLOWCLK.
-ENA Input - Dynamically enable or disable the LVDS input buffer.
-Can save power when disabled.
-1: Enabled 0: Disabled TERM Input - Enables or disables termination in dynamic termination mode.
+FIFO_EMPTY Output FIFOCLK This signal is required when you turn on the Enable Clock Crossing FIFO option Indicates that the FIFO is empty.
+FIFOCLK Input - This signal is required when you turn on the Enable Clock Crossing FIFO option.
+Core clock to read from the FIFO.
+FIFO_RD Input FIFOCLK This signal is required when you turn on the Enable Clock Crossing FIFO option.
+Enables FIFO to read.
+INRST Input FIFOCLK SLOWCLK ENA Input - Dynamically enable or disable the LVDS input buffer.
+C save power when disabled.
+1: Enabled 0: Disabled TERM Input - The signal is available when dynamic termination is enabled.
+Enables or disables termination in dynamic termination mode.
 1: Enabled 0: Disabled

-Signal Direction Clock Domain Description DLY_ENA Input SLOWCLK (Optional) Enable the dynamic delay control or the DPA circuit, depending on the Bidirectional LVDS delay settings.
-DLY_INC Input SLOWCLK (Optional) Dynamic delay control.
-Cannot be used w DPA enabled.
-When DLY_ENA is 1, 1: Increments 0: Decrements DLY_RST Input SLOWCLK (Optional) Reset the delay counter or the DPA circuit, depending on the Bidirectional LVDS delay settings.
+Signal Direction Clock Domain Description LOCK Output (Optional) This signal is available when you set Delay Mode to dpa .
+Indicates that the DPA has achieved training lock and data can be passed.
+DLY_ENA Input SLOWCLK This signal is required when you set Delay Mode to dynamic or dpa .
+Enable the dynamic delay control or the DPA circuit, depending on the bidirectional LVDS delay settings.
+DLY_INC Input SLOWCLK This signal is required when you set Delay Mode to dynamic .
+Dynamic delay control.
+Cannot be used with DPA enabled.
+When DLY_ENA is 1, 1: Increments 0: Decrements DLY_RST Input SLOWCLK (Optional) This signal is available when you set Delay Mode to dpa or dynamic .
+Reset the delay counter or the DPA circuit, depending on the bidirectional LVDS delay settings.
 DBG[5:0] Output SLOWCLK DPA debug pin.
 Outputs the final delay chain settings when DPA achieved lock.
 OUT[9:0] Input SLOWCLK Parallel output data from the core.
 The width is programmable.
 OUTSLOWCLK Input - Parallel (slow) clock for TX.
 OUTFASTCLK Input - Serial (fast) clock for TX.
-OUTRST Input SLOWCLK (Optional) Resets the TX serializer.
+OUTRST Input SLOWCLK This signal is available when serialization is enabled.
+Resets the TX serializer.
 OE Input - Output enable signal.